 Short & Easy Hikes in Grand Teton National Park, Wyoming

 With soaring snow mountains and beautiful glacier lakes, Grand Teton National Park is sometimes overshadowed by the massive and more popular Yellowstone National Park.
 There are abundant fishing and wildlife viewing available here.
 Start exploring by taking the Jenny Lake shuttle boat and hiking about a half mile to Hidden Falls (an 80-foot waterfall) and then, if you are up for it, another steeper half-mile to Inspiration Point for photo-worthy mountain views.
+See here for other hikes, exciting mountain adventures and things to do in Jackson Hole during summer and Fall.

 Contributed by Priya from Outside Suburbia